openjdk/jdk/src/java.base/share/man/java.md

     default to provide full compatibility with traditional CDS options such as `-Xshare:dump.

-The first occurrence of the special sequence `%p` in `*configfile* and `*cachefile* is replaced with the process ID of the JVM process launched in the command-line.
+The first occurrence of the special sequence `%p` in `*configfile* and `*cachefile* is replaced with the process ID of the JVM process launched in the command-line, and likewise the first occurrence of `%t` is replace by the JVM's startup timestamp.
+(After replacement there must be no further occurrences of `%p` or `%t`, to prevent problems with sub-processes.)
 For example:

 >   `java -XX:AOTConfiguration=foo%p.aotconfig -XX:AOTCacheOutput=foo%p.aot -cp foo.jar Foo`